Texas

 But Texas is not only big—it’s bold.
 It’s where six flags have flown, each leaving behind a chapter in the cultural ledger.
 Spanish missions, Tejano revolutions, cattle trails, oil derricks, space shuttles, and semiconductor chips all share the same canvas.
 Whether it’s the echoes of Sam Houston’s charge at San Jacinto or the beat of steel guitars inside a honky tonk, Texas tells its story loud and proud.

-In this scavenger hunt across the Lone Star landscape, we’ve sought out not just the marquee legends but also the overlooked oddities: from Civilian Conservation Corps murals in Kilgore to a world’s-record windmill in Littlefield.
+In this landmark hunt across the Lone Star landscape, we’ve sought out not just the marquee legends but also the overlooked oddities: from Civilian Conservation Corps murals in Kilgore to a world’s-record windmill in Littlefield.
 We paused at barbed wire museums and movie sets, at laboratories where microchips reshaped the world and at rest stops where weary travelers found both relief and regional flair.
 Through it all, a constant rhythm: innovation grounded in grit, tradition tempered by reinvention.

 To wander Texas is to travel through time and terrain with the past never too far behind—and the next marvel always just over the next rise.